slaimon/invaders/README.md

 An emulator for the original *Space Invaders* arcade machine, built around the Intel 8080 processor.

-Originally started in 2019, this project initially ran only a few CP/M test programs but never displayed anything.
-Now, I'm revisiting it, cleaning up the code, and working toward full functionality.
+I originally started developing it in 2019 and I've been working on it on and off since then.

-Designed with modularity in mind, this emulator could be adapted to other 8080-based machines, like an Altair 8800.
+This project is fairly modular and could easily be adapted to other 8080-based machines, like an Altair 8800.

 ### Playing the Game